Search

 Funding is provided by the governments of Canada and British Columbia though the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative, and in-kind support is provided by the B.C.
 Ministry of Agriculture and Food’s Feed BC program.

-3) April 1, 2026: An in-person pitch event held in the Lower Mainland to learn about the institutional food services market, receive training and 1:1 coaching, and pitch products to BC post-secondary and healthcare institutions.
+An in-person pitch event, held in University of British Columbia’s Sage Restaurant in Vancouver, for selected brands to learn about the institutional food services market, receive training and 1:1 coaching, and pitch products to BC post-secondary institutions, healthcare authorities, broadline distributors, and food service providers.

 Please read the information below before you apply.
 The application form is linked at the bottom of this page.